With a customer experience strategy, you can be sure that your customers are leaving happy and wanting more. Here’s what you’ll find in this article.

 Insights with Natural Language Processing

 Remember, overall star rating isn’t the only data from reviews that matters.
 There’s also the unstructured that you get from review text.

-Of course, Athena doesn’t just collect data on your reviews.
+Athena doesn’t just collect data on your reviews.
 Athena lets you know how well you’re doing in comparison with your competitors.
-Make sure that you never fall behind in a single category with BirdEye.
+Make sure that you never fall behind in a single category with Birdeye.

-With BirdEye, you’ll have all the information you need to start building fantastic customer experiences.
-More than 50,000 businesses use BirdEye to engage closely with customers and get the feedback they need to start driving revenue.
+With Birdeye, you’ll have all the information you need to start building fantastic customer experiences and grow your revenue.
+More than 80,000 businesses use Birdeye to engage closely with customers and get the feedback they need to start driving revenue.

 Originally published Apr 11, 2020 4:08 PM, updated Oct 03, 2022